 No, you can remove re-enrolling from your to do list!
 Dance Northside rolls enrolments over from one term to the next (except between Term 4 and Term 1).
 All you need to do to secure your spot is make a payment towards your tuition fees for the relevant term.
 You can opt out at any time — just use our enrolment cancellation request form.

+No!
 We don’t have a uniform policy at Dance Northside — uniforms are expensive and quickly outgrown.
 Just wear clothes that allow free movement (eg. leggings or trackpants and a singlet or t-shirt).
 If enrolled in Acrodance, for safety please wear close-fitting clothing, tie long hair up, and remove all jewellery.

 SUGGESTED FOOTWEAR IS AS FOLLOWS: